 Two years in Engineering can also be followed by the one-year Management Studies Tripos leading to a BA degree after a total of three years study.

-Hiral and Ollie have just finished their second year of Engineering here at Christ's College.
+Hiral, Andrew and Ollie are currently studying Engineering here at Christ's College.
 They have written about their experiences of studying Engineering in their student profiles:

 Do also read Statos's profile, as Stratos did first year Engineering before changing to Natural Sciences (Physical).